bobocow/pymatgen/README.md

 # pymatgen
-Code based on and using pymatgen
+Code based on and using pymatgen.

 Please see matgenb (https://matgenb.materialsvirtuallab.org/) for many useful notebooks.